exercism/docs/building/tracks/syllabus/README.md

 ### The next exercises

 The first exercise should unlock a handful of exercises that introduce fundamental concepts.
-This will be things like primitives or basic types and simple operations on those types.
+These will be things like primitives or basic types and simple operations on those types.

 Read more about [developing the next exercises](/docs/building/tracks/syllabus/next-exercises.md) here.